Esri/arcgis-maps-sdk-java-samples/map/honor-mobile-map-package-expiration-date/README.md

 ## How to use the sample

-Load the app.
+Load the sample.
 The author of the MMPK used in this sample chose to set the MMPK's map as still readable, even if it's expired.
-The app presents expiration information to the user.
+The sample presents expiration information to the user.

 ## How it works